Music Intent

 Please click the link below to see our end of year singing assembly, where Reception to Year 4 classes performed songs they had been working on in curriculum music lessons:

-All our children are given many opportunities to perform both in and out of the classroom.
-Live performances with an audience include EYFS Nativity and KS1 Christmas Concerts, Y3/4 Christmas Show, Y5/6 Leaver’s Show, Key Stage 2 "Springbank's Got Talent" plus Christmas and Summer concert opportunities for our Choir, Orchestra and instrumentalists to perform.
-We aim for all children to be involved, to experience real life as a musician or performer.
-We hope that these opportunities make a difference in their lives, and help them to grow in confidence, perseverance and resilience.
+All children have many opportunities to perform both in and out of the classroom.
+Live performances include EYFS Nativity and KS1 Christmas Concerts, Y3/4 Christmas Show, Y5/6 Leaver’s Show, Key Stage 2 “Springbank’s Got Talent,” plus Christmas and Summer concert opportunities for Choir, Orchestra, and instrumentalists.
+These experiences allow every child to engage as a performer and help them develop confidence, determination, and resilience.

 Please click on the link below to visit our music enrichment page and see some of the musical activities that children have been involved in: